tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/resupply_warehouses.rst

    :alt: Route setting which enables a product to resupplied from a second warehouse.

-When a product's reordering rule is triggered and the product has the :guilabel:`Supply Product from [Warehouse Name]` route set, Odoo automatically creates two pickings.
+When a product's reordering rule is triggered and the product has the :guilabel:`Supply Product from [Warehouse Name]` route set, CoquiAPPs automatically creates two pickings.
 One picking is a *delivery order* from the second warehouse, which contains all the necessary products, and the second picking is a *receipt* with the same products for the main warehouse.
-The product move from the second warehouse to the main warehouse is fully tracked in Odoo.
+The product move from the second warehouse to the main warehouse is fully tracked in CoquiAPPs.

-On the picking/transfer records created by Odoo, the :guilabel:`Source Document` is the product's reordering rule.
+On the picking/transfer records created by CoquiAPPs, the :guilabel:`Source Document` is the product's reordering rule.
 The location between the delivery order and the receipt is a transit location.

 .. image:: resupply_warehouses/resupply-receipts-from-reordering-rule.png